BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^42]: **Why No Password?** Every time you add a password to your system, you add a new SPOF (Single Point of Failure).
 In this case, all you'd be protecting is a watch-only wallet, which could compromise your privacy, but not your digital assets, so it's not worth it unless you have strong reasons for privacy protection.

+[^sparrowwallet]: **The Sparrow Wallet.** If the file is encrypted, this is obviously safe.
+If the file is not encrypted, it's a privacy concern, because any stealing it would have read-only access to your wallet.
+But, under no condition is it a SPOC for your actual assets, because the keys are offline.

 [^43]: **Sending Funds.** This procedure can be used whenever you want to send funds from your wallet.

 [^44]: **Review the Transaction.** _Never_ treat this as a rubber stamp.
 Always look carefully at all data shown by your signing device, including how much is being sent and where.
 This is your main defense against a man-in-the-middle attack or corruption of Sparrow.

 [^45]: **Specific or Vague?** When you are writing your letter to your heirs, you can be either very specific, listing exactly how they can access your funds, and where all the puzzle pieces to do so are; or you can be vague, saying what they'll need but not where they are.
 Being specific means that a thief breaking into any of your storage then has a blueprint for where the rest are and how to access your digital assets.
 Though there's still no Single Point of Compromise, there's now a Single Blueprint of Compromise.
 Being vague means that your heirs might fail to access your funds if they don't know where all the pieces might be kept.
 There _are_ compromises.
 For example, if your Primary Storage is your Bank Safety Deposit Box and your Secondary Storage is a locked drawer at your work, you could choose to be really specific by naming the bank and the place of work, or you could be only somewhat vague and say "bank" and "work".
 Ultimately, you need to decide whether theft or loss is more likely and plan accordingly.
 Our general analysis is accidental loss is a lot more common than individual theft, and so we suggest moving toward the "specific" side of the equation.

+[^renewsparrow]: **Why Renew?** The Sparrow wallet backup includes your transaction labels.
+Updating it will ensure you havee those if you ever lose your Sparrow computer.

 [^46]: **Funds Scope.** If you have a lot of assets, be sure your heirs know that.
 Retrieving your digital assets is going to be time consuming and alien to most people.
 It might be ignored if your heirs don't think it's worthwhile.
 So, be sure to let them know if it is!